melissamcewen/build-a-bot-workshop/create-app.md

 But Javascript can also be used for so much more.

 ## What is Node.js?
-In 2009 a guy named Ryan Dahl invented Node.js.
-It's Javascript that is used on a server rather than a browser.
-We are not making a website, we are connecting to own.
+So you can make really cool websites with Javascript.
+But there is also a way to use it to tell an existing website what to do.
+It's called Node.js.
+We are not making a website, we are connecting to one.

 Our code exists just to talk to Facebook.
 Facebook handles the the rest.

-The way we connect is through something called an API.
-That stands for Application programming interface, but it's pretty simpler, it's just a common language and commands that allow our app to tell Facebook what to do.
+The way we connect is through something called an API (Application programming interface).
+Think of it as a common language that allows our app to tell Facebook what to do.

+So if our application says "send this message", Facebook will send it.

 ## Glitch.com